Automatic layout of railroad diagrams: Related work

 Some 1-dimensional layouts work with flexible boxes instead of rigid characters and spaces. \cite{KnuthPlassBreakingParagraphsLines1981}, designed for \TeX, uses boxes to line-wrap, justify, and hyphenate a paragraph of text, with a practical heuristic for a global optimization problem; however, it gives no special consideration to nested structure beyond lines, words, and characters.
-CSS flexbox \cite{W3CCSSFlexibleBox2018} solves the same problem for arbitrary boxes, possibly with nested flex layouts or other content, but (unlike our algorithm) does not account for the differing stretchability of boxes during wrapping or justification, and uses a simple greedy wrapping algorithm.
+CSS flexbox~\cite{W3CCSSFlexibleBox2018} solves the same problem for arbitrary boxes, possibly with nested layouts, but (unlike our algorithm) does not account for the differing stretchability of boxes during wrapping or justification, and uses a simple greedy wrapping algorithm.
 Neither \TeX\ nor flexbox supports independent left and right baselines for boxes as is needed for railroad layout.

-Graph layout is perhaps the best-studied 2-dimensional layout problem. \cite{TamassiaHandbookGraphDrawing2013} surveys the research behind powerful widely-used tools like Graphviz \cite{GansnerNorthOpenGraphVisualization2000} and the algorithms in D3 \cite{BostockEtAlD3DatadrivenDocuments2011}.
+Graph layout is perhaps the best-studied 2-dimensional layout problem. \cite{TamassiaHandbookGraphDrawing2013} surveys the research behind powerful widely-used tools like Graphviz~\cite{GansnerNorthOpenGraphVisualization2000} and the algorithms in D3~\cite{BostockEtAlD3DatadrivenDocuments2011}.
+Railroad diagrams could be seen as labeled directed graphs with stylized 2-dimensional layouts, but are much more rigid and restricted than the conventional presentations.
 Arbitrary mathematical graphs do not have an inherent reading order like code or text; many layout algorithms, like force-directed layout, are accordingly rotationally symmetric.
 Some algorithms designed for graphs with additional structure, like trees and DAGs, favor one direction over the other.
-Graphs that come closest to railroad diagrams are \emph{two-terminal series-parallel graphs}---graphs that are either just two vertices with an edge, or a series or parallel composition of other series-parallel graphs \cite{BrandstadtEtAlAlgebraicCompositionsRecursive1999}---and the yWorks graph drawing tool \cite{yWorksYFilesHTML2025} offers a series-parallel layout visually similar to railroad layout.
-However, it does not perform wrapping.
-But a more fundamental difference is that series-parallel graphs are defined to be either undirected or directed but acylic \cite{AlurEtAlRobustTheorySeries2023}, whereas railroad layouts specifically have loops, and hence more constraints on collapsing.
+Graphs that come closest to railroad diagrams are \emph{two-terminal series-parallel graphs} or \emph{SP graphs} -- graphs that are either just two vertices with an edge, or a series or parallel composition of other series-parallel graphs~\cite{BrandstadtEtAlAlgebraicCompositionsRecursive1999} -- and the yWorks graph drawing tool~\cite{yWorksYFilesHTML2025} offers a series-parallel layout visually similar to railroad layout, but performs no wrapping.
+A more fundamental difference, however, is that series-parallel graphs are defined to be either undirected or directed but acyclic~\cite{AlurEtAlRobustTheorySeries2023}, whereas railroad layouts specifically have loops, and hence more constraints on collapsing.